-I am pretty decent at my job.
+I’ve been a web designer and all that stuff for near on 2 decades.
+I am pretty decent at it.
 Been doing it a while.
 Been doing it quite well for others for some years.
-Because of that you, you’d assume that we have no issue with our own branding, or content, or design.
+Because of that you might assume that we have no issue with our own branding, or content, or design.

 You’d be wrong.